Install the packages

 Helpful Answer:"""

-QA_CHAIN_PROMPT = PromptTemplate.from_template(template)
+QA_CHAIN_PROMPT = PromptTemplate.from_template(template)# Run chain

 qa_chain = RetrievalQA.from_chain_type(